Gianni Infantino: The web of influence spun by Fifa’s re-elected president

 One highly influential official’s immediate response was “the lack of self-awareness is astonishing, even after everything that has gone before”.

-And he then followed that with that opening press conference.
+And he followed that with that opening press conference.

 Such stories feed into greater debate about Infantino’s very vision for the game, just as he oversees the most controversial World Cup in history.
-NGOs would say his Fifa have unquestionably failed in the commitments to remedy human rights abuses, or use the game’s “capacity for good” to affect real reform in Qatar.
+NGOs would say his Fifa has unquestionably failed in its commitments to remedy human rights abuses and use the game’s “capacity for good” to effect real reform in Qatar.

 His detractors would say that only adds to the list.

-There was the attempt to introduce the biennial World Cup, which has been described within European football as a “complete disaster” and the use of Wenger “cowardly”.
-There was the general cold war with Uefa, which saw Infantino outmanoeuvred by Aleksandr Ceferin.
+There was the attempt to introduce the biennial World Cup, which has been described within European football as a “complete disaster”, and the use of Wenger, described as “cowardly”.
+There was also the general cold war with Uefa, which saw Infantino outmanoeuvred by Aleksandr Ceferin.

-Others would go even deeper and point to failures in women’s youth football and changes to big competition, although there is admittedly some debate about both.
+Others would go even deeper and point to failures in women’s youth football and changes to big competitions, although there is admittedly some debate about both.

-Fifa stridently defend their record on the women’s game, pointing to how Saudi Arabia has departments for women’s football and they have the only analysis of the growth on the women’s game that exists.
+Fifa stridently defends its record on the women’s game, pointing to how Saudi Arabia has departments for women’s football and how it has the only analysis of the growth of the women’s game that exists.

-One federation head meanwhile says Infantino could “be seen to be taking Fifa in the right direction”, and his defenders - the majority outside Europe - say he is finally a figure looking to spread the immense wealth of the game more equitably.
+One federation head, meanwhile, says Infantino could “be seen to be taking Fifa in the right direction”, and his defenders – the majority of them outside Europe – say he is finally a figure looking to spread the immense wealth of the game more equitably.

-Such a disparity in views raise questions about what Infantino’s motivations for the job actually are, as well as what the modern Fifa is actually supposed to be for.
+Such a disparity in views raises questions about what Infantino’s motivations for doing the job actually are, as well as what the modern Fifa is actually supposed to be for.

-The global governing body is in a curious position in that it is supposed to be the game’s ultimate authority, but it is almost powerless to tackle the major problems like sportswashing, competitive balance and financial inequality.
-Fifa is a bit like OPEC and the oil companies in that sense.
+The global governing body is in a curious position in that it is supposed to be the game’s ultimate authority, but it is almost powerless to tackle major problems such as sportswashing, competitive balance and financial inequality.
+Fifa is a bit like Opec and its relations with the oil companies in that sense.

 There is a view, however, that Infantino’s presidency has actually made such problems worse.
-It could be said he’s emboldened and supported all of Qatar, Saudi Arabia and the United Arab Emirates while courting China, with all of this coming amid plans for a disruptive Club World Cup as he also expands the World Cup itself.
+It could be said that he’s emboldened and supported Qatar, Saudi Arabia and the United Arab Emirates while courting China, with all of this coming amid plans for a disruptive Club World Cup as he also expands the World Cup itself.

 Fifa would say that’s just a necessary part of the role, and that positives such as Israeli and Palestinian fans going to the World Cup together come from such meetings.

 The questions about his vision are intertwined with persistent wonder about how he ever became Fifa president at all.
 Infantino had no real support.
 Many of those who worked with him at Uefa find it difficult to square the competent lawyer they knew before with the extravagant figure they see today.
-Infantino was previously known for conducting the Champions League draw, but even that was seen as odd for a Uefa General Secretary - if not as eyebrow-raising as how he could go from there to the most powerful position in football.
+Infantino was previously known for conducting the Champions League draw, but even that was seen as odd for a Uefa general secretary – if not as eyebrow-raising as how he could go from there to the most powerful position in football.

 “It’s an incredible leap,” one source who has worked with Infantino says.
 “You could say it shows a courage to take on big challenges.”

-Some now see the presentation of the draw as part of a longer game, to grow his image.
+Some now see the presentation of the draw as part of a longer game to grow his image.

 The issue was that he was still viewed as Michel Platini’s “bag carrier”.
-Infantino wasn’t considered part of the former Uefa president’s inner circle, and didn’t seem to be involved in the big decisions.
+Infantino wasn’t considered part of the former Uefa president’s inner circle and didn’t seem to be involved in the big decisions.

-It is possibly precisely this, however, that propelled the Swiss-Italian to the top job once the 2015 controversies engulfed football and overturned Fifa.
+It is possibly precisely this, however, that propelled the Swiss-Italian to the top job once the 2015 controversies engulfed football and shook up Fifa.
 There was a huge vacuum.

 Although Platini had been expected to succeed Blatter, the need for the former French star to clear his own name meant he had to step back, leaving Uefa looking for a nightwatchman as their candidate.
-Infantino suited this.
-It was how Fifa went from a presidential candidate of immense football stature in Platini to "the man who got the balls out”.
+Infantino suited this need.
+It was how Fifa went from a presidential candidate of immense football stature in Platini to “the man who got the balls out”.
 It was just that Infantino had much bigger ambitions.

-The 52-year-old is said to have now fallen out badly with Platini, but then senior football figures maintain he was not that popular with any of the Fifa executive committee or the associations.
-If so, it represented a huge bet he made work.
+The 52-year-old is said to have fallen out badly with Platini now, but senior football figures of the time maintain he was not that popular with any members of the Fifa executive committee or the associations.
+If so, it represented a huge bet that he made work.

-Part of that may have been down to a genuine charm and good communication skills.
-Infantino is always ready to show the range of languages he speaks, including Arabic due to his Lebanese wife.
+Part of his success might have been down to a genuine charm and good communication skills.
+Infantino is always ready to show the range of languages he speaks, including Arabic thanks to his Lebanese wife.

-The machinations of the time may have also influenced how Infantino has gone about the job.
+The machinations of the time might have also influenced how Infantino has gone about the job.

-It is at this point where interpretations are governed by suggestion, assertions and suspicions rather than hard fact.
+It is at this point that interpretations are governed by suggestion, assertions and suspicions rather than hard fact.
 Football is currently going through a volatile period in terms of its political intrigue.
 It is also where so many of the forces that are reshaping the modern game are coming together.

-Infantino is obviously astute enough to see that the true power in the game lies with the big clubs and the big players, but these are all in western Europe - where he is now on the outside.
-One widely-held theory within Uefa federations is that he is trying to work his way around this to secure more of this power for Fifa.
+Infantino is obviously astute enough to see that the true power in the game lies with the big clubs and the big players, but these are all in western Europe, where he is now on the outside.
+One widely held theory within Uefa federations is that he is trying to work his way around this to secure more of this power for Fifa.

 There have already been significant political shifts, albeit away from the game’s power base.
 Infantino quickly cultivated support in the Middle East, Asia and Africa, which had already made many in Uefa start to feel “alienated”.
-Sources within the latter said they felt there was a sense of “fat Europeans aren’t prepared to give up wealth”.
+Sources within the latter said they felt there was a sense that “fat Europeans aren’t prepared to give up wealth”.

-Whatever the truth, the landscape has given Infantino this immense power bloc that has seen him secure another term and consolidate his medium term future as Fifa president.
-His defenders would say the fact he was endorsed by more than 200 federations shows that narrative is wrong.
-His critics would counter that the current politics make it inevitable since no one ran against him, and few want open war.
+Whatever the truth, the landscape has given Infantino this immense power bloc that has seen him secure another term and consolidate his medium-term future as Fifa president.
+His defenders would say the fact that he was endorsed by more than 200 federations shows the narrative is wrong.
+His critics would counter that existing politics made it inevitable since no one ran against him and few want open war.

-In one of his main bases, in the Confederation of African Football, the installation of Patrice Motsepe as president and Veron Mosengo-Omba as general secretary is seen as hugely significant since both are Infantino loyalists.
-Norwegian magazine Josimar have since reported that the Fifa president was indeed “in the process of being investigated by the Ethics Committee for interfering in the CAF presidential elections in March this year”.
+In one of his main bases, the Confederation of African Football, the installation of Patrice Motsepe as president and Veron Mosengo-Omba as general secretary is seen as hugely significant because both are Infantino loyalists.
+Norwegian magazine Josimar has since reported that the Fifa president was indeed “in the process of being investigated by the ethics committee for interfering in the CAF presidential elections in March this year”.

-An argument put forward within Fifa is that the governing body had previously been criticised for not doing enough about corruption in Africa, and are now being criticised for being too hands on.
+An argument put forward within Fifa is that the governing body had previously been criticised for not doing enough about corruption in Africa, but is now being criticised for being too hands-on.

 “He can’t win,” one supporter says.

 Something that hasn’t provoked such emotion has been the corresponding launch of an African Super League.
-It has had none of the opprobrium directed at the European project, despite similar concerns about disparity in wealth distorting the game.
+It has attracted none of the opprobrium directed at the European project, despite similar concerns about disparities in wealth distorting the game.

-It does point to an ongoing shift that Infantino is a player in.
-It’s almost forgotten now but the big expectation at the start of 2020 - before Covid and the consequent ESL - was that the expanded Club World Cup was going to be the force that split the game.
+This does point to an ongoing shift in which Infantino is a player.
+It’s almost forgotten now, but the big expectation at the start of 2020 – before Covid and the ESL announcement – was that the expanded Club World Cup was going to be the force that split the game.

 The competition was supposed to be held in China through billions in funds from Saudi Arabia and Softbank, with many fearing the level of prize money and the size of the competition would drastically reshape the sport.
 It was widely seen as the first big step in this anticipated move to prise some of the club power away from the Champions League.